hibbitts-design/docsify-this-one-page-article/README.md

 1. Tap **Use this template** in this repository (upper-right green button) and then choose **Create a new repository**

-2. Choose the name for your new repository to contain the files and then tap **Create repository from template**
+2. Choose the name for your new repository to contain the files and then tap **Create repository**

 3. View the **home.md** Markdown file in your newly created repository and copy it's URL